unytics/airbyte_serverless/README.md

 > 2. The `remote-run` commmand will only work if you have correctly edited `./connections/my_first_connection.yaml` configuration file including the `remote_runner` part.

 > 1. This command will launch an Extract-Load Job like the `abs run` command.
 The main difference is that the command will be run on a remote deployed container (we use Cloud Run Job as the only container runner for now).
-> 3. If you chose `bigquery` destination, the selected service account must be `bigquery.dataEditor` on the target dataset and have permission to create some BigQuery jobs in the project.
+> 3. If you chose `bigquery` destination, the service account you put in `service_account` field of `remote_runner` section of the yaml must be `bigquery.dataEditor` on the target dataset and have permission to create some BigQuery jobs in the project.
+> 4. If your yaml config contains some Google Secrets, the service account you put in `service_account` field of `remote_runner` section of the yaml must has read access to the secrets.

 ### Schedule the run from the Remote Runner ⏱️